When to visit the vet?

 -

 What are the latest advances in research on ALL in cats?
-Current research focuses on genetic studies to understand predispositions, as well as on the development of new diagnosis and treatment methods.
+Current research focuses on genetic studies to understand predispositions, as well as the development of new diagnostic and treatment methods.
 Advances in immunotherapy and targeted therapies are particularly promising for future treatment approaches.